oakestra/oakestra/README.md

 Then configure the NetManager and perform the startup as usual.

 N.b. each worker node can now be configured to work with a different cluster.

+Alternatively you can install the latest stable binaeries

 # 🎼 Deployment descriptor
 <a name="🎼-deployment-descriptor"></a>